msloth/contiki-launchpad/README.md

    the clock so even the 2452 has one, but the 'pwm' needs a separate hw-timer but gives two pwm-channels
 *  Servo motor API
-*  node-id is burnt into Infomem with the script in tools/launchpad/burnid
 *  lots and lots of shrinking of buffers etc.
+*  a driver for alphanumeric displays (a la Sparkfun)

 ## Coming features

-Of course, this is subject to change and this file might not be up-to-date.
+Of course, this is subject to change and this file might not be up-to-date, and some of these points are likely more of the wishful thinking-character.

-*  radio drivers for CC2500 (they are there and almost fully working)
-*  simple power-saving MAC protocol, like a re-implementation of X-MAC or ContikiMAC to reduce complexity and RAM/ROM-requirements --it's there, running at 7% idle DC with avg 64ms latency.
 *  a driver for HD44780-based LCD displays
-*  a driver for alphanumeric displays (a la Sparkfun) --done!
 *  really simple (eg likely not that reliable or high performance) network stuff like leaf nodes to sink data routing, data dissemination through polite gossip and similar things.